The University Of Tennessee College Of Veterinary Medicine admits approximately 85 students into the graduate program every year.

 |Phase Three Score x .333 =||Phase Three Adjusted Score|

 NO LATE SUBMISSION WILL BE ACCEPTED

-Use this to ensure you submit all your information in a timely manner.
+Use this to ensure you submit all your information in a timely manner (download the checklist)

 - VMCAS deadline

 - Supplemental Disadvantaged/Hardship Staement deadline

 - Supplemental Application deadline

 - Prerequisites: verified taken or plan completion date